IT TAKES AN ABUNDANCE OF LAWS TO MAKE MEN CRIMINALS

 USAF DEEPLY INVOLVED IN MIND CONTROL OF CIVILIAN POPULATION & ENERGY WEAPON ATTACKS

-USAF also the Directed Energy Weapon administrator & involved in the 24/7 effort MICROWAVE cooking me relentlessly.
+USAF is also the Directed Energy Weapon administrator & involved in the 24/7 effort testing MICROWAVE WEAPONS.

 HUMAN INTELLIGENCE (HUMINT) TARGETING